Saudi Visa for US Citizens

 Health report

-American applicant must submit 3 copies of their health report, issued within the last 3 months by a licensed physician, stating the doctor’s license number and address, complete with disease-free lab results.
+American applicants must submit 3 copies of their health report, issued within the last 3 months by a licensed physician, stating the doctor’s license number and address, complete with disease-free lab results.

 Police report

-American applicant must submit a recent and detailed police report, issued at least 6 months before the Saudi work visa application, proving a crime-free record.
+American applicants must submit a recent and detailed police report, issued at least 6 months before the Saudi work visa application, proving a crime-free record.

 Medical Insurance

-American applicant should purchase health insurance in Saudi Arabia.
+American applicants should purchase health insurance in Saudi Arabia.

 Passport

-American applicant should hold a passport that is valid for 6 months from the date of travel to Saudi Arabia, with 2 blank pages that are facing each other.
+American applicants should hold a passport valid for 6 months from the date of travel to Saudi Arabia, with 2 blank pages facing each other.

 Application